olgasolodovnikova/dtu-digital-twin-mm/README.md

 To clone the repository, copy the https url link of the repository (see green code button).

-1. Using the terminal, navigate to the directory you want to clone the repository to.
+1. Using the terminal (for Windows users, try the Anaconda prompt), navigate to the directory you want to clone the repository to.

 `$ cd Desktop`